Juanarena29/Juanarena29/README.md

 ## 👨‍💻 About Me

-I am a **Data & AI Engineer Jr** in training, currently pursuing my degree in **Computer Science (Lic. en Sistemas)** at **Universidad Nacional de La Plata (UNLP)**.
+I am a **ML & AI Engineer Jr** in training, currently pursuing my degree in **Computer Science (Lic. en Sistemas)** at **Universidad Nacional de La Plata (UNLP)**.

 I work with **Python and SQL** to build **machine learning pipelines**, develop **predictive models**, and create **data-driven solutions**.
 I have hands-on experience with **end-to-end ML workflows**, designing **modular architectures**, implementing **automated testing**, and applying **software engineering best practices** to ensure scalable and maintainable code.

-My goal is to join a team as a **Junior Data Engineer, ML Engineer, or Data Analyst**, where I can contribute with reliable data solutions, production-ready ML models, and continue growing professionally.
+My goal is to join a team as a **Junior Data Engineer, ML Engineer, or IA Engineer**, where I can contribute with reliable data solutions, production-ready ML models, and continue growing professionally.

 ---